 (e) Verification of references, if required for position;

-(G) The agency shall have policies and written procedures for handling cases of staff neglect and abuse of persons served, and documentation that each employee has received a copy of these policies and procedures.
+(H) The provider shall have policies and written procedures for handling cases of staff neglect and abuse of persons served, and documentation that each employee has received a copy of these policies and procedures.

-(H) The agency shall have a policy that appropriate disciplinary action, up to and including dismissal from employment, shall be taken regarding any employee misconduct or criminal conviction that bears a direct and substantial relationship to that employee's position.
+(I) The provider shall have a policy that appropriate disciplinary action, up to and including dismissal from employment, shall be taken regarding any employee misconduct or criminal conviction that bears a direct and substantial relationship to that employee's position.

 Promulgated Under: 119.03